itdxer/blog.itdxer.com/_posts/2019-11-24-expected-value-of-the-unusual-game-of-darts.md

 #### Distribution of circles for the next round

-Since in the second round radius of a circle is random, we need find distribution of radiuses, before we can derive probability of winning the second round.
+Since in the second round radius of a circle is random, we need to find distribution of radiuses, before we can derive probability of winning the second round.